munin-monitoring/munin/doc/develop/plugins/howto-write-snmp-plugins.rst

 .. _howto-write-snmp-plugins:

 =========================
-How To Write SNMP plugins
+How to write SNMP Plugins
 =========================

 This HOWTO is not quite done yet.